shigatena666/CSAPP-bomb-labs/README.md

 ```

 The recursive function "fun7" is now ran with the long number, alongside with doing some bitwise operations and passing what interests us, n1.
-==I could have studied it to understand what it does, but at that point, I already spent hours on the phase 6 and just decided to flag the secret phase.
-So, if you want a better understanding of the secret phase, please look at other ressources, as my method will only brute-force the anser without triggering the bomb.==
+**I could have studied it to understand what it does, but at that point, I already spent hours on the phase 6 and just decided to flag the secret phase.
+So, if you want a better understanding of the secret phase, please look at other ressources, as my method will only brute-force the anser without triggering the bomb.**
 ```c
 iVar1 = fun7(n1,uVar2 & 0xffffffff);
 ```